LNBGitHub/LNBGitHub/README.md

 As a seasoned professional, I have worked across a range of analytics projects in financial services (banking, credit services, insurance, FinTech), consumer goods, and public sector.
 I have leveraged data, and enabled teams and clients to deliver value to their customers and business.

-I have dual master's degrees in computer science and data science from premier institutions (alumnus of Manipal University | Uni. of Auckland | Uni. of Otago).
+I hold dual master's degrees in computer science and data science from premier institutions (alumnus of Manipal University | Uni. of Auckland | Uni. of Otago).
 Additionally, I am a mentor at Data Science for Social Good institute.

 ## Skills: